sophiejwalton/microecoevo-recruiting-website/index.md

 ## Welcome to the Gut Microbiome Ecology and Evolution Study Page

 How do our microbes grow, interact and evolve in our microbiome?
-How do our microbiomes respond to perturbations?
-By collecting and studying samples from these communities we hope to learn how bacterial strains in the microbiota interact in a community and how composition of the microbiota effects community properties.
-Our research will contribute to a more detailed understanding of how the ecology and evolution of human microbiota gut microbialcommunities.
+How do our gut microbial communitites respond to perturbations?
+Many studies of human microbiomes have demonstrated that microbiomes can be resilient to perturbations and that microbes evolve on human relevant time scales.
+However, we don't understand the mechhanisms that contribute to resilience to perturbations and evolution of our gut microbes.
+By collecting and studying many samples from gut microbiomes we hope to learn how bacterial strains in the microbiota interact in a community and how composition of the microbiota effects community properties.
+Our research will contribute to a more detailed understanding of ecology and evolution in the human gut microbiome.

 We are looking for healthy adults to participate in a study to examine how natural variability in our microbiomes contributes to differences in the properties (such as resilience and stability) of our microbiomes.